Nordic Institute of Quebec

 New Enfant-Jésus hospital

 The long-debated mega-hospital project on the site of the Hôpital de l’Enfant-Jésus is making good progress.
 The new construction has a surface area of 174,983 m2 and a total cost of $2.24 billion.
-All work on the project is expected be completed by 2029.

 Eventually, the new hospital complex will unite the Hotel-Dieu de Québec and the Enfant-Jésus Hospital in a single location.
 It will become a reference centre in Québec for all kinds of specialties, including nephrology (kidney disease), neurology (diseases of the nervous system), oncology (cancer), traumatology (physical injuries and serious accidents) and severe burns.
 Epsylon is proud to contribute to this public health project that puts patients and employees at the heart of its design.